-Fener Greek Orthodox Patriarchate Of Istanbul With History, Location, Map
+Phanar Greek Orthodox Patriarchate Istanbul

 A new chapter started in the history of the Eastern Church when the City of Constantinople was captured by Ottomans in 1453.
 Greek Orthodox Patriarchate, which had been controlled by the Byzantine Empire for centuries until then, was suddenly faced with extinction.

-Neighborhood of Greek Orthodox Patriarchate
+Istanbul Fener Greek Orthodox Patriarchate

 Fener, whose old name was Phanarion, was a district in which Orthodox Christians lived during the Ottoman times.
 The most important aspect of the district and its periphery is that they reflect Istanbul’s history and cosmopolitanism in a perfect way.

 Nowadays Church of St. Mary of the Mongols, which has served continually as a church after the seizure of Istanbul by the Ottomans can be seen in Fener District.
 This church has a very touching story.

-Some Byzantine-origin citizens who lived in Fener district took important roles as administrators in the western provinces of Ottoman Empire.
+Some Byzantine-origin citizens who lived in Fener neighborhood took important roles as administrators in the western provinces of Ottoman Empire.
 In addition to it, they also worked as translators due to their grasp of western languages.

-Patriarchate is still active as of today and open to visitors in this beautiful Fener District of Istanbul.
+Patriarchate is still active as of today and open to visitors in this beautiful Fener Area of Istanbul.
 The Church of St. George within the Patriarchate complex is a secret jewel in Istanbul with its incredible gold-leaf altar.

-Greek Orthodox Patriarch His Holiness Bartholomew I
+Current Greek Orthodox Patriarch of Constantinople Bartholomew I

-Greek people of Turkey today
+Byzantine Greek Orthodox People of Turkey Today

 Unfortunately only a few families who are of Byzantine origin are currently living here.
 Well-established and rich families settled near Bosphorus area whose value rose in the late Ottoman period during the 19th century.